samlambert/poolboy/README.md

-## I no longer maintain poolboy, I might pick it up again in the future but right now nope.
+### I no longer maintain poolboy, I might pick it up again in the future but right now I don't have time.

 # Poolboy